KeisukeIwabuchi/CandleTrailing/README.md

 # CandleTrailing
-Logic to determine if the current price is cheap or expensive in candlestick
+Logic to determine if the current price is cheap or expensive in candlestick.

 ## Description